MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

+## Version 130.0.2849.46 (Android and iOS): October 20, 2024

+Fixed various bugs and performance issues, general updates, new policies, and enhancements.

+### General updates

+- [iOS] Upgrade Intune MAM SDK to version 19.7.0
+- [iOS] Upgrade MAM Tunnel SDK to version 1.1.12
+- [iOS & Android] Enable wallpaper on NTP for Commercial user by default.
+A user can configure `com.microsoft.intune.mam.managedbrowser.NewTabPageLayout.Custom` to exclude the wallpaper.
+- [iOS & Android] Enable weather widget on NTP for Commercial user by default.
+A user can add weather token to **DisableFeature** policy to disable it the widget.

+### Bug fixes

+- [iOS] Fix issue about single device mode force sign-in interrupted by external intent.
+- [iOS] Fix **disableImportPasswords** policy not working as expected.

+### New policies

+- [iOS & Android] Support to disable weather widget on NTP via **DisableFeature** policy (`com.microsoft.intune.mam.managedbrowser.disabledFeatures` in MAM) and **EdgeDisabledFeatures** in MDM, now supports disabling weather widget on NTP by using "weather" as value.

+### Enhancements

+- [iOS] Support removing specified account from sign in account list.
+- [Android] Change default value of `recommendsCustomUi` to support passkey in Edge.
+Before these changes, the user can only use Google Password Manager and can't select Microsoft Authenticator to save passkey.
+After these changes, a user can select a 3rd party passkey app, including Microsoft Authenticator.
+- [Android] Improve the feature experience for App proxy.
+- [iOS & Android] Improve the occurrence of re-sign in prompts on NTP.
+- [iOS & Android] General enhancements to NTLMSSO policies to make it more useful.
+- [iOS & Android] Enable Managed Browser revamp feature by default with silent mode as the managed browser.
+This change helps customers remediate from non-compliant cases, such as no device registration.

 ## Version 129.0.2792.92 (Android and iOS): October 15, 2024